 The ceremony went ahead, as Worf and Dax united and vowed to stand together against all enemies who might oppose them.

-Of course, we know that their time together was to be short-lived.
-Jadzia, the 8th host of the 356-year-old Dax symbiont, would lose her life at the conclusion of the sixth season in “Tears of the Prophets,” and this colorful, exciting marriage would come to an abrupt end.
-Still, we should be grateful that we were able to celebrate Worf and Dax in this way.
-Perhaps Lady Sirella, her peace made with Jadzia and officiating their wedding as Mistress of the House of Martok, said it best.
+Of course, viewers watching know that their time together was to be short-lived.
+Jadzia, the 8th host of the 356-year-old Dax symbiont, would lose her life at the conclusion of the sixth season in “Tears of the Prophets,” bringing her marriage to Worf to an abrupt, tragic end.
+Even knowing this, fans should be grateful that we were able to celebrate Worf and Dax in this way.
+Perhaps Lady Sirella, with her peace made with Jadzia and officiating their wedding as Mistress of the House of Martok, said it best:

 "To this very day, no one can oppose the beating of two Klingon hearts...
 Not even me."

-Mark Newbold has been an avid Trek fan since the 1970's, when TOS was shown on UK TV, but it was the original cast movie series and TNG era that sealed the deal.
+Mark Newbold has been an avid Trek fan since the 1970s, when TOS was shown on UK TV, but it was the original cast movie series and TNG era that sealed the deal.
 Mark is a writer for Star Trek: The Official Magazine, is editor-in-Chief of Star Trek: The Neutral Zone and was a stage host at Destination Star Trek Germany in 2018.
 At heart, he's a Niner.
-Follow him on Twitter.
+Follow him on Twitter @Prefect_Timing.